mcolella326/mcolella326.github.io/_projects/2018-05-04-traction-circle.md

   <em>2018 Cooper Motorsports FSAE vehicle coilover shock locations (highlighted in orange).</em>
 </div>

 The coilover model used already had a fixed specification for the spring constant.
-The damper coefficient was determined via manufacturer damper curves.
+The damper coefficient was determined using manufacturer-provided damper curves.

 <div class="gallery-box">
   <div class="gallery_two">